Meet the Artist

-Clint Burkinshaw, a Travel Photographer from South Australia, grew up spending most of his time engrossed in sport and the beach.
-That was until he started looking elsewhere to expand his mind further from the life that he knew and was content with, and turned to a map of the world.
-He was not a hundred percent sure yet of what he was to get from it, but in 2005 he tested the waters by taking off for several months and headed towards Europe where he hit the road and backpacked through well over a dozen countries before returning home.
+Clint Burkinshaw grew up in South Australia, spending most of his time engrossed in sport and the beach.
+That was until he started looking elsewhere to expand his experience from the life he was familiar and content with, and turned to a map of the world.
+He was not a hundred percent sure yet of what he was to get from it.
+But in 2005 he tested the waters by taking off for several months and headed towards Europe, where he hit the road and backpacked through well over a dozen countries before returning home.
 Little did he know, this was just the tip of the iceberg and just a taste of what was in store for him.

-Before he’d even left Europe, he had been bitten by something far stronger than the common travel-bug.
-His desire for exploration and the open road had grew inside him to the point where returning home to be once more amongst everything familiar, no longer felt the same.
+Before he had even left Europe, he’d been bitten by something far stronger than the standard travel-bug.
+His desire for exploration and the open road had grew inside to the point where once he returned home to be amongst everything familiar, nothing felt the same.
 While his surroundings had not changed, he had.

 Having new horizons and dreams, Clint gazed back at the same map with even greater intent.
 Knowing exactly what he must do, he gathered up as much money as he could, sold his belongings and left everything behind for a more challenging and rewarding experience to satisfy his inner urge of adventure …a one way ticket to Latin America and beyond.
-Taking off in December 2007, Clint spent a year drifting around the continent falling even more in love with life on the open road.
-This journey ultimately changed his aspirations and thoughts that concreted a new direction in life that he was already living and forever to pursue…
+Taking off in December 2007, Clint spent a year drifting around the continent falling even more in love with life on the road.
+This journey ultimately changed his aspirations and way of life that concreted a new direction that he was already living and forever to pursue…

 Inevitably, the time came for Clint to bid a sad farewell to South America – a place that will forever hold a special place in his heart.
 A land full of hardship, struggle, passion and beauty.
-So for over a year in a port in the southern United Kingdom, Clint travelled in and out of Europe to those yet to have reached countries.
-And again scraped together as much as he could before returning to Australia – the longer way, through Saharan Africa and the Middle-East over several months.
+For over a year in a port in the southern United Kingdom, Clint travelled in and out of Europe to those yet to have reached countries.
+Then again scraped together as much as he could before returning to Australia – the longer way, several months braving the never ending deserts across Sahara Africa and the Middle-East.
+An incredible journey!

 Braving the mountains, snow, ice and never ending roads, Clint made it back to Australia.
 But to no surprise, within a few months he’d already had himself another one-way ticket.
 So as 2012 came to a close, Clint once again up and left it all behind.
-With his favourite rucksack back where it belongs, he circumnavigated west around the globe through Asia, Africa and Latin America, with a special surprise of eloping with his wife 5,400m up in the middle of a three week trek in the himalayas.
+With his favourite backpack back on his shoulders where it belongs, he circumnavigated west around the globe for a year and a half through Asia, Africa and Latin America, with a special surprise of eloping to his wife 5,400m up in the middle of a three week trek in the Himalayas.

 What does Travel Photography mean to me?